Learning Japanese through Anime... Is it really possible?

 Difficult?
 That's strange, because I'm pretty sure we're reading this article with "English subtitles: On."

 But none of us learn that way.
-We’re not geniuses.
-Or, at least, I’m certainly not a genius… If I were, I’d probably have a lot more money.
-(By the way, those words are from this article: “New York Times 50 Most Challenging Words (defined and used).”
+We're not geniuses.
+Or, at least, I'm certainly not a genius.

-The point is, you can’t expect yourself to understand Japanese just because you hear or see Japanese words.
-Foreigners who spend decades in Japan without attaining fluency are a testament to this (although this is not evidence of Japanese being difficult or unattainable, which I explain the Hacking Japanese Supercourse).
+The point is, you can't expect yourself to understand Japanese just because you hear or see Japanese words.
+Foreigners who spend decades in Japan without attaining fluency are a testament to this (although this is not evidence of Japanese being difficult or unattainable).

-If you went and looked at the article that lists those difficult English words above, you would see definitions and example sentences.
+If you looked up those difficult English words above, you would see definitions and example sentences.
 Doing that alone, you might be able to remember those words.
 If you also reviewed those words, I guarantee that you could remember them.
 Well, we want to do the same thing.